And as always, meeting and surpassing all audience expectations.

 U.S. consumers expected to pay record prices for heating oil, electricity, and propane to warm their homes this winter, and low-income families will need government help to cover those bills.

-It wasn't just Columbia University that uh that welcomed uh Mahmoud with uh open arms.
+It wasn't just Columbia University that welcomed Mahmoud with open arms.

-A drive-by has rolled out the red carpet for him, too.
+The drive-by has rolled out the red carpet for him, too, at the National Press Club.

-He got a question here from the press club's president, Jerry Zrem uh Zremsky.
+He got a question here from the press club's president, Jerry Zrimski.

-And Zremski said, uh Bernard Kuchner, the uh the new uh French foreign minister recently said the world would prepare for war with Iran if negotiations fail.
+And Zrimski said, Bernard Kuchner, the new French foreign minister, recently said the world would prepare for war with Iran if negotiations fail.

 Is Iran willing to go to war with the West to protect the Iranian nuclear program?